qzq92/Miniproject_with_streamlit/README.md

 For Linux users: Please execute .sh script is developed for Linux users, but not testing has been done. (**Note: This script is added for convenience but has yet to test out on actual machine.**)

 ## EDA works

-# EDA and Data Propressing
-## EDA and Data Propressing
 ### Basic EDA:
 - ![Data](img/data.jpg)
     - Our data has 456548 row and 15 columns.